 Incentives International Shootings

-Spain offers tax incentives for international films and TV series which, in addition to the benefits offered by this country and its audiovisual industry, make it one of the most competitive destinations of the area.
+Spain tax incentives for international films and television series which, together with the benefits of the territory and the audiovisual industry, make the country one of the most competitive destinations in the world for audiovisual production.

-In any case, these incentives are applicable to any Spanish producer registered on the Ministry of Culture and Sport’s Film Company Register in charge of the foreign production.
-This means that the “service company” takes responsibility of the executive production and carries out the all the tax procedures needed to opt for the tax rebate.
+These incentives are applicable to Spanish producers registered in the Registry of Cinematographic Companies of the Institute of Cinematography and Audiovisual Arts of Spain who are in charge of the execution of a foreign production.
+This means that it is the Spanish company that assumes the production that has to carry out all the procedures to qualify for the tax deduction.

-General incentive: 30% Tax rebate of the first million Euros and 25% for the rest of the expenditure made in Spain
+– The amount of the deduction will be 30% with respect to the first million euros and 25% for the rest of the expense made in Spain.